Riki0305/Gateway_Assignments/NUnit Jasmin Karma/Assignment 7/README.md

-# Angular Testing Assignment 6 ( Async Testing )
+# Angular Testing Assignment 7

-This Project demonstrate the `Async Testing` and `Async http testing`

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
-Run `npm run server` for a json server.
-Navigate to `http://localhost:3000/companies`.
-This will run a json server which is hosting the company data.
+This Project demonstrate the unit test cases for while loop, switch case, if-else, for-each and for loop and 5 unit test cases for exception handling and async functions.